 In Development – Autosub6000 Mk2

-The NOC is working on the development of a new Autosub to add to the fleet, providing the UK science community with a next generation: ship-launched, high power, deep-diving Autonomous Underwater Vehicle (AUV).
+The development of Autosub6000 Mk2 at the NOC will provide the UK science community with a next generation, ship-launched, high-power, deep-diving Autonomous Underwater Vehicle (AUV).

 In Development - Autosub Long Range 1500